noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		- any application in possession of the subscription endpoint is able to send messages to your users
 			- never send this back up to the client, only receive it from the client and store it server side
 		- theres no way for the push service to send errors to the developer outside of the response-request-cycle
-	- VAPID
+#### VAPID
-		- resolution to the issues of not requiring strong authnetication
+		- resolution to the issues of the web push protocol not requiring strong authnetication
 		-  the publishers optionally identifies them selves via VAPID to the push service
 			- the push service can establish behaviorale expctations and contact the publisher when  these expectations are deviated from
 			- the publisher provides contact information so that the push service can contact them in case of exceptional situations